sunhaikuo/static-dir/README.md

-# Start a Web Server for your current directory or relative directory
+# Start a Web Server for your current or relative directory

 ## Installation
 ---